 Don't compete.
 The only person you should be competing with is yourself.
 If you have time to worry about what the next person is doing, you have too much time on your hands.

 16. What’s the biggest misconception you’ve heard about your brand?
 There has been many misconceptions over the years...

 Firstly, people used to think I was a man.
 No one realised that it was a female behind Dushi Designs.

 Secondly, people assume because I am based in Aruba that I have a bricks and mortar store when the reality is that Dushi Designs is an online store.

-My products get shipped from my warehouses in the USA and Europe across the globe and only a small fraction of my products are available to buy on the island, in store at the Sunset Shack......
+My products get shipped from my warehouses in the USA, Europe and Australia across the globe and only a small fraction of my products are available to buy on the island, in store at the Sunset Shack......
 But that is going to change very soon...
 New merchandise, more design options and some BIG announcements coming up soon for Dushi Designs X Sunset Shack so watch this space!!!

 17. How do you feel about using social media for business?
 Ok, so this is a tricky one because I know I am supposed answer by saying how much a totally love social media, but truth is, I hate it at times.
 It does not come natural to me to share my life with the world and because Dushi Designs feels like my bambino, I feel like every time I post a picture, even though it is not me in front of the camera, I am posting a piece of me.
 And that just makes me feel uncomfortable.

 Sadly, we now live in an age where everything has to be "insta-perfect" and to reach your ideal audience you have to constantly evolve and keep up with the algorithm etc. As I don't employ a Social Media Manager, that department falls on me, and some days I struggle to find the right words to say.
 Figuring out what caption to compose, what time of day your audience is most active, choosing the right hashtags, being consistent etc etc etc...
 It's a drag for me and feels more like a chore.